End-to-end canary release with a self-managed Spring Cloud Gateway or Zuul

 Description

-Manually add tags to your canary application nodes to distinguish these nodes from other nodes.
+Manually add a tag to your canary application nodes to distinguish them from regular nodes.

 Enter lane information

-Confirm Matching Relationship: allows you to check whether the number of tagged application nodes is as expected.
+Confirm Matching Relationship: Verify that the number of application nodes with this tag is correct.

-• Path: If you leave this parameter empty, all paths are matched.
+• Enter a Path.
+If left empty, all paths are matched.

 • Canary Release Mode: Select Canary Release by Ratio.